[Skip to content]

 4.4.
 Jalopy includes the same header every time it is invoked again.
 How can this be avoided?

 4.5.
-Jalopy reports "unexpected token XXX" when I'm trying to format a file that contains an enum declaration.
-I'd thought Jalopy fully supports all new J2SE 5.0 language features?
+Jalopy reports "unexpected token XXX" when I’m trying to format a file that contains an enum declaration.
+I’d expected Jalopy fully supports all new J2SE 5.0 language features?

 4.6.
 I want to disable the insertion of separator comments for certain code sections.
 Is this possible?